mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 For example, attributes of a `Computer` object might be model, screen size, RAM, storage etc.

-These attributes can be accessed and manipulated from outside the object.

 ### When we refer to attributes what might we be referring to?

 We could be referring to the characteristic names or the name and the values attributed to the object.
 The meaning becomes clear from context.